rcc-uchicago/user-guide/docs/software/apps-and-envs/nwchem.md

 Since NWChem is under active development, it might be beneficial for you to build NWChem from source to get the new features, improvements, and bugfixes.

-Below is an example to illustrate how you build NWChem from source using the Intel oneAPI toolchain Midway3/Beagle3.
+Below is an example to illustrate how you build NWChem from source using the Intel oneAPI toolchain on Midway3/Beagle3.

 ```
 module load oneapi/2023.1 mkl/2023.1 python/anaconda-2021.5 cmake 3.26